-For detailed information on utilizing the USB to IC bridging feature, refer to the application note "USB to IC Bridging with Microchip USB720x and USB725x Hubs", which can be found on the Microchip USB7206C product page at www.microchip.com/USB7206C.
+For detailed information on utilizing the USB to IC bridging feature, refer to the application note "USB to IC Bridging with Microchip USB7006 product page at www.microchip.com/USB7006.

 8.7 USB to SPI Bridging

 The USB to SPI bridging feature provides system designers expanded system control and potential BOM reduction.
 The use of a separate USB to SPI device is no longer required and a downstream USB port is not lost, as occurs when a standalone USB to SPI device is implemented.